-- 6.12 West Dean CE Primary School recognises the statutory status of Relationship Education, Relationship and Sex Education and Health Education from September 2020. - 1.
-As governors we welcome this along with the opportunity to teach our children about safeguarding including online, through teaching and learning opportunities and as part of providing a universal broad and balanced curriculum. - 2.
-As a Governing Body we recognise the advice at pages 33 / 34 of KCSiE 2022 regarding the opportunities to teach safeguarding and in particular: - a.
+- a.
 Governing bodies and proprietors should ensure that children are taught about how to keep themselves and others safe, including online.
 It should be recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - b.
 In schools, relevant topics will be included within Relationships Education (for all primary pupils), and Relationships and Sex Education (for all secondary pupils) and Health Education (for all primary and secondary pupils).
 In teaching these subjects schools must have regard to the statutory guidance,36 which can be found here.
 Colleges may cover relevant issues through tutorials. - c.
 Schools and colleges play a crucial role in preventative education.
 Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
 The school will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
 These will be underpinned by the school's behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
 Such a programme should be fully inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities).
 This program will tackle at an age-appropriate stages issues such as: - i. healthy and respectful relationships - ii. boundaries and consent - iii. stereotyping, prejudice and equality - iv. body confidence and self-esteem - v. how to recognise an abusive relationship, including coercive and controlling behaviour - vi. the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support, and - vii. what constitutes sexual harassment and sexual violence and why these are always unacceptable.

-6.13 Training -
+5.13 Training -

-Governors will ensure they and all school staff, including volunteers, are trained at least annually in respect of safeguarding.
-Governors will also consider what other bespoke training, for example PREVENT, would enable them to fulfil their governance obligations.
+- 1. Governors will ensure they and all school staff, including volunteers, are trained at least annually in respect of safeguarding.
+Governors will also consider what other bespoke training, for example PREVENT, would enable them to fulfil their governance obligations. - 2.
+At least one Governor should be trained in Cyber Security to be able to review the 'Filtering and Monitoring' process Meeting digital and technology standards in schools and colleges Cyber security standards for schools and colleges Guidance GOV.UK (www.gov.uk)

-6.14 Safer Recruiting
+5.14 Safer Recruiting

-- 1. As a Governing Body, we well ensure the school creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children. - 2.
+- 1. As a Governing Body, we well ensure the school creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject, or identify people who might abuse children. - 2.
 West Dean CE Primary School will follow the procedures set out in Part 3: Safer Recruitment.
-Keeping Children Safe in Education, September 2022.
+Keeping Children Safe in Education, September 2023.
 This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training. - 3.
 We recognise that it is good practice to record the details of the member of staff who is safer recruitment trained within the selection process to enable subsequent audit / scrutiny. - 4.
 We will take advice from human resources / legal services where necessary.

-6.15 Single Central Record
+5.15 Single Central Record